kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getCode()

-> get the code of the mentioned user, group or organization.
+Get the code of the mentioned user, group or organization.

 **Parameter**